-College of Professional Studies and Social Sciences For information contact John Sumansky, PhD
+College of Professional Studies and Social Sciences Minor may be taken in support of several degrees For information contact Timothy Kearney, PhD

 The accounting minor provides a strong analytical base for almost any major.
 With the increased concentration in accounting computerized systems, computer science majors will find this minor attractive.